-- ✓ Open: Class is open to all students who meet the prerequisites (if any) - ✓ Waitlist: The maximum class enrollment has been reached but students may waitlist the course so that if any currently enrolled student drops the course, the waitlisted students will be automatically enrolled. - ✓ Full: Enrollment and waitlist positions are full.
-Student cannot electronically enroll in the course. - ✓ EAD: Indicates courses as "electronic add/drop". - Column Definitions, Building Abbreviations, Restriction Codes, and Campus Map are conveniently located at the bottom of each WebSOC results page.
+$\checkmark\,$ Open: Class is open to all students who meet the prerequisites (if any)

+- ✓ Waitlist: The maximum class enrollment has been reached but students may waitlist the course so that if any currently enrolled student drops the course, the waitlisted students will be automatically enrolled. - ✓ Full: Enrollment and waitlist positions are full.
+Student cannot electronically enroll in the course. - ✓ Column Definitions, Building Abbreviations, Restriction Codes, and Campus Map are conveniently located at the bottom of each WebSOC results page.

-CLASS REGISTRATION (WebReg)
+Class Registration (WebReg)